prefix-dev/pixi/docs/features/global_tools.md

 ```

 1. Dependencies are the packages that will be installed in the environment.
 You can specify the version or use a wildcard.
-2. The exposed binaries are the ones that will be available in the system path. `vim` has multiple so they will all be exposed.
+2. The exposed binaries are the ones that will be available in the system path. `vim` has multiple and all of them are exposed.
 3. Here python is exposed as `python310` to avoid conflicts with other python installations.
 You can give it any name you want.

 ### Channels